ansible/awx/docs/credentials/credential_plugins.md

 HTTP/1.1 201 Created
 ```

-4. Associate the Machine credential with a Job Template.
+4. Associate the Machine Credential with a Job Template.
 When the Job Template
    is run, AWX will use the provided HashiCorp URL and token to sign the
    unsigned public key data using the HashiCorp Vault SSH Secrets API.
    AWX will generate an `id_rsa` and `id_rsa-cert.pub` on the fly and